vitorbborges/mnmce-solutions/README.md

 P(S  > r ) = \sum_{j = r + 1}^{N}P(S = j) =\\
  \sum_{j = r + 1}^{N} \binom{N}{j} x^{j}(1 - x)^{N - j}
 $$

+In order to confirm this result, two functions were implemented in the Python language.
+The first repeats the experiment 10,000 times and computes the proportion of experiments in which the rth term was less than x.
+The second uses the functional format found.

+First: